DavorSR/Foodie/README.md

-Restaurant design in progress.
+Restaurant design.
 A live version can be checked on: https://natural-foodie.netlify.app/

-Current status:

 <strong>Finished:</strong>